DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/edges/edges.md

 ---
 ---
 ##### shortDescription
 Allows you to bind the collection of diagram edges to a data source.
+For more information, see the [Data Binding](/Documentation/Guide/Widgets/Diagram/Data_Binding/) section.

 ---